tobozo/WiFiChanViz/ReadMe.md

 ## Motivation

-This tool was initially coded to help find the idlest 2.4GHz channel in order to connect a ZigBee device to HomeAssistant.
+This tool was initially coded to help find the idlest 2.4GHz channel in order to connect a ZigBee device to HomeAssistant in ideal conditions.

-Some areas can be very busy, I live in a city center and an average of 80 devices on every scan.
+Some areas can be very busy, I live in a city center where I get an average 80 devices per scan.

-Pairing a ZigBee devices in such conditions can prove difficult, especially when the chosen channel is overlapped by too many WiFi devices.
+Pairing a ZigBee devices in such conditions can prove difficult, especially when the chosen channel is overlapped by nerby WiFi devices.